photoprism/photoprism/README.md

 ## Funding ##

-This software is about freedom and privacy but not about free beer.
-We feel like it would be a mistake to state there will be no costs because clearly, we have huge expenses, your server hardware will have a price tag, and then maybe you'd like to have some extra features that need to be developed.

 You're welcome to support us via [GitHub Sponsors](https://github.com/sponsors/photoprism), especially if you have feature requests or need help with using our software.
 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism)